Azure/login/README.md

 To login into one of the Azure Government clouds, set the optional parameter environment with supported cloud names AzureUSGovernment or AzureChinaCloud.
 If this parameter is not specified, it takes the default value AzureCloud and connect to the Azure Public Cloud.
 Additionally the parameter creds takes the Azure service principal created in the particular cloud to connect (Refer to Configure deployment credentials section below for details).

 To login using **Open ID Connect (OIDC) based federated identity credentials**, set the `client-id`, `tenant-id` and `subscription-id` of the Azure service principal associated with an OIDC Federated Identity Credential.
-Currently

 Follow <this> guidance, to create a new service principal and then to create a Federated credential in Azure portal needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the service principal.
 Configure the Federated Credential with appropriate values of the GitHub Org, Repo and Environments based on the context used in the GitHub deployment workflows targeting Azure.